 Suicidality, abuse disclosure, medical emergencies, and restraint-threshold events are intercepted by hard-coded rules before the LLM ever generates a plan.
 The model can't suggest "give a time-out" if the patient disclosed SI — the route is already fixed to crisis resources + charge nurse.

-Dr. Matt Edelstein, Behavioral Psychologist reviews a 33% random sample of production recommendations daily.
+Matt Edelstein, PsyD, BCBA-D reviews a 33% random sample of production recommendations daily.
 Disagreements feed back into the protocol layer.
 If inter-rater agreement on behavioral function falls below threshold, the affected decision class auto-pauses — the unit gets a direct-to-clinician channel instead of a degraded AI.

 Each bedside plan is grounded in the patient's EHR + a named clinical protocol (Edelstein v2.11 sleep hygiene, toilet training, etc.).
 Nurses see why — the triggering diagnosis, the specific protocol, the guideline citation — not just a black-box answer.
 Compliance and QA teams get the full audit trail.

 clinical-protocols/*.docxNeuroPath isn't a generalist AI company that added a healthcare skin.
-The clinical methodology is authored by a Behavioral Psychologist who has spent his career across the continuum of care.
+The clinical methodology is authored by a dually licensed Behavioral Psychologist and BCBA-D who has spent his career across the continuum of care.
 The product and go-to-market are led by an operator who has already shipped it into schools.

-Licensed clinical psychologist and board-certified behavior analyst.
+Licensed clinical psychologist (PsyD) and doctoral-level board-certified behavior analyst (BCBA-D) — a combination that grounds NeuroPath's clinical engine in both traditions simultaneously.
 Over a decade across the continuum of care — developmental and inpatient behavioral health.
-Authors every protocol in NeuroPath's source-of-truth library and conducts the daily clinical review sample.
+Authors every protocol in NeuroPath's source-of-truth library and conducts the daily clinician review sample.

 Product and operations lead.
-Shipped NeuroPath’s first classroom deployment into Rural Maryland Public Schools in 2026, and is extending the same clinical engine into hospital inpatient units.
+Shipped NeuroPath’s first classroom deployments into K-12 districts in 2026, and is extending the same clinical engine into hospital inpatient units.

 A 30-day structured pilot with clear milestones — not a vague "pilot someday" conversation.